kamranahmedse/developer-roadmap/content/guides/http-caching.md

 If-None-Match: "abc123xyz"
 ```

 Server will then compare this ETag with the ETag of the current version of resource.
-If both etags are matched, server will send back the response of `304 Not Modified` which will tell the client that the copy that it has is still good and it will be considered fresh for another 60 seconds.
+If both etags are matched, server will send back the response of `304 Not Modified` which will tell the client that the copy that it has is still good, and it will be considered fresh for another 60 seconds.
 If both the etags do not match i.e. the logo has likely changed and client will be sent the new logo which it will use to replace the stale logo that it has.

 #### Last-Modified